 Our advice is that it depends what tests you have had.
 If you have been tested for specific nuts, your GP or allergist will be able to advise whether it is possible to include certain nuts in your diet.
 If you do eat specific nuts, it is usually advisable to do so at home so you can better control any risk of cross-contamination.
 Eating nuts from the shells avoids the risk of cross-contamination from other nuts.

 If you have not been tested for specific nuts, then we believe in playing safe — avoiding all nuts — until you are able to be tested

-Hazelnuts – also known as filberts or cob nuts – can be found in various food products including biscuits, cakes, pastries, chocolates, chocolate spread, confectionary products, ice cream, breakfast cereals and bread.
+Hazelnuts – also known as filberts or cob nuts – can be found in various food products including biscuits, cakes, pastries, chocolates, chocolate spread, confectionary products, breakfast cereals and bread.
 Praline chocolates and nougat are two confectionary products to watch out for.

 In Europe hazelnuts are made into liqueurs of which the best known is Frangelico Hazelnut Liqueur.

 Hazelnuts are also ground and may be used to produce ethnic products such as:

 - Dukkah is a spicy dry dip – bread is dipped into it and then into olive oil and eaten; it can also be used as a seasoning mix.